The Singleton

 Jeff blinked.

 He was in his seat.
-The Earl Grey cup was where he had left it.
-The tray table was solid.
-The two crew up front had not noticed.
+The Earl Grey was where he had left it.
+The tray table held.
+The two crew up front had not turned around.
 Aion was waiting.

 "Aion."